 The larger the employer, the more likely they are to use a biweekly pay schedule.
 Companies with 10–19 employees offer weekly pay the most frequently at 37.5%, but the number trends downward from there.
 Once companies have 1,000 employees or more, they only offer weekly pay 22% of the time.
 That leaves more than 70% of large businesses paying employees biweekly.

-Why’s this a problem?
+Why’s biweekly pay a problem?
 Because what’s bad for employees sooner or later becomes bad for employers.
 Financial stress is distracting the majority of workers.
 According to the Financial Health Network, 67% of Americans are financially vulnerable or coping.

 Employees’ financial stress costs businesses like yours $250B in lost productivity each year.
 Much of that stress comes from employees worrying about covering their fixed expenses.
 It’s not just low-wage hourly workers, either.
 One in three employees runs out of money before payday, including those earning more than $100,000 per year.